doedje/jquery.soap/README.md

 http://stackoverflow.com/questions/3076414/ways-to-circumvent-the-same-origin-policy

-If you have full control over the apache or nginx server you are serving your html from, the easiest way to setup a proxy is by using their reverse proxy abilities:
+If you have full control over the apache or nginx server you are serving your html from, the easiest way to setup a proxy is by using their reverse proxy capabilities:

 [Setting up a reverse proxy in apache](http://lmgtfy.com/?q=setting+up+a+reverse+proxy+in+apache)
 [Setting up a reverse proxy in nginx](http://lmgtfy.com/?q=setting+up+a+reverse+proxy+in+nginx)